 Whatever we choose to work on in future will not be a simple calculation.
 It will be shaped by the emotional or psychological implications of this new awareness of a societal collapse being likely in our own lifetimes.
 I have explored some of these emotional issues and how they have been affecting my work choices, in a reflective essay on the spiritual implications of climate despair (Bendell, 2018).
 I recommend giving yourself time for such reflection and evolution, rather than rushing in to a new agenda of research or teaching.
 If you are a student, then I recommend sending your lecturers this paper and inviting a class discussion about these ideas.
 It is likely that those who are not embedded within the existing system will be the ones more able to lead this agenda.

 I think it may be our vanity as academics to think that any one but academics and students read academic papers.
-Therefore, I have chosen to leave my recommendations for managers, policy makers and lay persons for another outlet.
+Therefore, I have chosen to leave my recommendations for managers, policy makers and lay persons for another outlet (see www.jembendell.com for my writings on various aspects of the Deep Adaptation agenda and community, including topics of campaign strategy, social justice, re-localisation, decolonisation, financial reform, psychology and spirituality).

 Conclusions